lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - One of the technical challenges of having billions of devices deployed worldwide is the ability to manage them
 - There are a wide variety of different systems tat implement different standards for interaction.
 As a result, there is an interoperability challenge with the system.
+- `With the massive growth of data`, new data information security problems have been `emerging`

 ## Current state

 - Current IoT, access management technologies, are based `on centralized models` which introduce a new variety of technical `limitations to manage them globally.`
 - Centralized access control systems `lack the ability to deal with` increased load efficiently
+- Blockchain technology `has high potentia`l to solve privacy protection problems of UAV big data

 ## Contribution